-Applications for HE funding under the Turing Scheme are now closed.
+Applications for the Turing Scheme in the 2023 to 2024 academic year are now closed.

-- any non-UK public or private organisation active in the labour market or in the fields of education and training.
-For example, such organisation can be:
+- any public or private organisation active in the labour market or in the fields of education and training.
+For example, such an organisation can be:

 - a public or private, a small, medium, or large enterprise (including social enterprises)

 - a public body at local, regional, or national level

 - a social partner or other representative of working life, including chambers, craft, professional associations, trade unions and research institutes

 - a school, institute, or educational centre (at any level, from primary school to upper The Turing Scheme Programme Guide 2023 to 2024 13 secondary education, and including vocational education and adult education)

 - a non-profit organisation, association, non-governmental organisation (NGO)